 After you've contacted your marriage authority, you should visit our online store to purchase whatever documentation will be required.
 We typically advise ministers in Washington D.C. to get an Ordination Package and to add a Letter of Good Standing to her or his order.
 Minister registration is required in Washington D.C., you will be required to present proof of your ordination to the local authorities before any marriages you perform will be accepted as having been legally solemnized.
 As an added bonus, having this proof of your ordination will provide peace-of-mind to any couple that you intend to marry.
 Additionally, please attempt to leave at least 3 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials in advance.

-4 How to Perform a Wedding in Washington DC
+4 How to Perform a Wedding in District Of Columbia

 § 46-406.
 Persons authorized to celebrate marriages.